konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

     INFO[0027] Collect Output in [/Users/username/github/move2kube-demos/samples/m2k_collect].
 Copy this directory into the source directory to be used for planning.
     ```

-    * The data we collected will be stored in a new folder called `m2k_collect`.
+    * The data we collected will be stored in a new folder called `./m2k_collect`.

     ```console
     samples git:(main) $ ls m2k_collect
     cf
     ```

-    * The `m2k_collect/cf` folder contains the yaml file which has the runtime information of the particular application that you are trying to transform.
+    * The `./m2k_collect/cf` folder contains the yaml file which has the runtime information of the particular application that you are trying to transform.
 There is information about the buildpacks that are supported, the memory, the number of instances and the ports that are supported.
-If there are environment variables, it would have collected that information too.
+If there are environment variables, it collects that information too.

-    Move the cf folder into the source directory.
+    * Move the `./m2k_collect/cf` folder into the source directory `./cloud-foundry`.

     ```console
     samples git:(main) $ mv m2k_collect/cf cloud-foundry/cf
     ```

     * (Additional Info) If you had run `move2kube collect` command without specifying the annotation flag `-a cf`, then Move2Kube will also collect the information about the target Kubernetes cluster, but you are required to be logged-in to your Kubernetes cluster before running the collect command.
-In this case, `m2k_collect/clusters` will have the cluster metadata yaml file which has the target cluster information.
+In this case, `./m2k_collect/clusters` folder will have the cluster metadata yaml file which has the target cluster information.

     * For this tutorial, we have copied these files into the source directory already and renamed them as [*cfapps.yaml*](https://github.com/konveyor/move2kube-demos/blob/main/samples/cloud-foundry/cfapps.yaml) and [*cluster.yaml*](https://github.com/konveyor/move2kube-demos/blob/main/samples/cloud-foundry/cluster.yaml).

 2. Then we create a *plan* on how to transform your app to run on Kubernetes.
-In the plan phase, it is going to combine the runtime artifacts with source artifacts and going to come up with a *plan* for us.
+In the *plan* phase, it is going to combine the runtime artifacts with source artifacts and going to come up with a *plan* for us.
     ```console
     samples git:(main) $ move2kube plan -s cloud-foundry
     INFO[0000] Loading Configuration